pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 ## Configure Grafana

-After deploying Thanos Query, to query monitoring data of multiple TidbMonitors, take the following steps:
+After deploying Thanos Query, to query the monitoring data of multiple TidbMonitors, take the following steps:

 1. Log in to Grafana.
 2. In the left navigation bar, select `Configuration` > `Data Sources`.